ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 ~~~
 {: .output}

+> ## YOu will usually want to mount a local directory in the container
+> We will discuss making local directories available in containers in more detail later in the lesson but you will often want to do this with interactive access to containers.
+As a quick example, to modify the command above so that the container will have the current directory mounts at /data in the container, we would modify the `docker run` command to be:
+> ~~~
+> docker run -t -d -v ${PWD}:/data ubuntu
+> ~~~
+> {: .language-bash}
+{: .container}

 > ## The Docker official documentation is helpful!
 > There is lots of great documentation at <https://docs.docker.com/>, for example, detailed reference material and tutorials covering the use of the commands mentioned above.